 changes the Ionic state of the molecules in the solution being treated.
 This physical ionic change repels Silica, Alumina and Iron which normally act as binders and make scale form.
 Free electrons are generated which allow Ca (Calcium) and Mg (Magnesium) to dissociate from CO3 (Carbonate), SO4 (Sulphate) and HCO3 (Hyrdocarbonate) and assume their neutral atomic states, thus stopping scale forming and removing scale deposits. [link]

-Clearwater Systems' "Dolphin" device subjects the water to a time-varying magnetic field that is pulsed in a special way, and they claim that these pulses interact with nucleation sites to prevent coagulation into scale-foming particles.
+Dolphin Water Care - This device subjects the water to a time-varying electromagnetic field that is pulsed in a manner that is claimed to interact with nucleation sites to prevent coagulation into scale-foming particles.
 The process is supposed to be more effective when the water is recirculated through the treatment coil, making it suitable for industrial applications such as cooling towers, but not, presumably, for ordinary domestic water treatment.
-They also claim a bacteriostatic effect: any bacteria unfortunate enough to be trapped within the particles as they form are unable to multiply.
+They also claim a bacteriostatic effect: any bacteria unfortunate enough to be trapped within the particles as they form are unable to multiply, or are destroyed by electroporation.
 Their Web site contains links to some fairly convincing reports relating to cooling tower applications.

 A review of the Dolphin product entitled Non-Chemical Water Treatment for Cooling Towers appeared in the April 2005 issue of Environmental Building News.
 It mentions a number of large-scale installations, but provides no information on performance.
 A detailed case study on a cooling tower installation is described here.

 The Scalewatcher purports to operate on the impressive-sounding principle of "DDMF - Dynamic Disturbance of Molecular Forces" (whatever that is supposed to be!)